 In my experience however, here are the four most telling research value indicators:

+As I mentioned in my previous blog, insight is only achieved when you find out something new.
 A project which delivers true insight, a real key nugget that gleams, is clearly much more valuable than a project that rehashes old information and/or lacks a tangible interpretation of the data.

 2. What You’ve Been Able To Change